 Start by being curious about your own emotions after this loss.
 Notice and name the different feelings you are experiencing. ‘e.g. I am noticing sadness’.
 Or ‘anxiety is here’.
 Make space for feelings, don’t push them away.
 This might feel counterintuitive but avoiding feelings gives them more power.

-Be kind towards yourself.
-It is really hard to feel like this.
-What would you say to a friend that felt this way?
-Say these same words to yourself.
+Be compassionate with yourself.
+It’s really hard to feel like this.
+What would you say to a friend who felt this way?
+Say these same words to yourself, with gentleness.

 2. Talk with family and friends

 Social support after miscarriage is a huge buffer against psychological distress.
 Find your village.
 Share your story with others: with your friends, with other women.
 In spaces meant for sharing, in safe spaces.
 And only if you feel comfortable enough.

 It can be hard to feel vulnerable, but you might find it leads to a deeper connection with someone.
 A chance to feel seen, heard and valued.
 And, as we know, miscarriage is a shared experiences for so many women so there’s a high chance they have had similar experiences.

 When considering this it can really help to recognise our common humanity.

 “We are connected not only by the joys in our lives, but in our struggles, heartaches, and fears”Kristin Neff